How To Create a Budget In 7 Steps

 Please repeat after me.
 You can have a life, a fun one, and still have a budget.

-A budget is nothing more than a plan to help you financially manage your life.
-You control your budget, but it must fit your income and lifestyle.
+A budget is nothing more than a plan to help you manage your finances and achieve your dreams.
+You control your budget.

-.Hopefully, you now see a budget as a plan to support your lifestyle, you decide what to budget.
+.Hopefully, you now see a budget as a plan to support your lifestyle and dreams, like quitting your job to launch your business full-time.

 To create a budget, do the following: